 People who habitually overspend are saying that they're unwilling to act like a mature adult, and delay pleasure in order to win with money.
 This kind of thing is made even worse, because we live in a culture fueled by extreme debt marketing.
 And when things like credit card offers are constantly in the face of immature people, those two things can combine to make a real mess.

-* Dave Ramsey is America's trusted voice on money and business.
-He's authored four New York Times best-selling books: Financial Peace, More Than Enough, The Total Money Makeover and EntreLeadership.
-The Dave Ramsey Show is heard by more than 6 million listeners each week on more than 500 radio stations.
+* Dave Ramsey is America's trusted voice on money and business, and CEO of Ramsey Solutions.
+He has authored five New York Times best-selling books.
+The Dave Ramsey Show is heard by more than 11 million listeners each week on more than 550 radio stations and digital outlets.
+Dave's latest project, EveryDollar, provides a free online budget tool.
 Follow Dave on Twitter at @DaveRamsey and on the web at daveramsey.com.